ChuanMeng/ChuanMeng.github.io/_pages/about.md

 Publications
 ======

-As of May 2025, I have 352 citations (Google Scholar) with an H-index of 12.
+As of May 2025, I have 378 citations (Google Scholar) with an H-index of 12.

-I have authored papers published in proceedings/journals, such as ACL, SIGIR, EMNLP, CIKM, NAACL, AAAI, ECIR, and TOIS.
+I have authored papers published in proceedings/journals, such as SIGIR, ACL, EMNLP, CIKM, NAACL, AAAI, ECIR, and TOIS.
-1. **UniConv: Unifying Retrieval and Response Generation for Large Language Model in Conversation**
+1. **UniConv: Unifying Retrieval and Response Generation for Large Language Models in Conversations**
    Fengran Mo, Yifan Gao, **Chuan Meng**, Xin Liu, Zhuofeng Wu, Kelong Mao, Zhengyang Wang, Pei Chen, Zheng Li, Xian Li, Bing Yin, Meng Jiang
    **ACL 2025**: The 63rd Annual Meeting of the Association for Computational Linguistics
    to appear